cloud8421/dragonfly-server/README.md

 ## Admin api

 The app exposes an admin api that can be used to programmatically expire an image and all its associated resources.
+Endpoints are:

+- GET image (shows steps necessary to generate image)
+- DELETE image (expires all caches involved in the generation of the image)

 Given an image url in the form of: